a50397/shopify_test_discount_function/README.md

 ## Simple Shopify discount function

-This app can be used to create a dumb discount that will apply X% discount to every Nth line in the order.
-This logic is defined in extensions/product-discount/src/index.js file.
+A simple discount app that will create `Apply X% discount on every Nth line in an order` discounts.
+To change this logic, edit extensions/product-discount/src/index.js.
-Editing the discount partameters for existing discounts is not implemented.
+Modification of discount parameters for existing discounts is not implemented.

 Installation: